Director, Environmental Policy & Information Center

 Retained by President George Bush, Pete received White House appointments by President Bill Clinton in early 1999 to serve as Alternate U.S. Federal Commissioner of the Tri-State (ACT/ACF) Water Compacts.
 He was also selected by the Office of the Secretary of the Army to serve on an Operational Assessment Team to review safety measures relating to the destruction of chemical warfare materials in Alabama.

-Additionally, and through his appointments, Pete leads a number of projects related to conservation and economic development.
-Examples include the establishment and operation of the Little River Canyon Center, reuse of the former Fort McClellan, the Chief Ladiga Rail-Trail, and several Alabama-based initiatives promoting smart growth, environmental education, the arts, conservation, ecotourism, water policy and the Gulf oil spill disaster.
+Additionally, Pete leads a number of projects related to conservation and economic development.
+Examples include the establishment and operation of the Little River Canyon Center, Freedom Riders Park, Longleaf Studios, reuse of the former Fort McClellan, the Chief Ladiga Rail-Trail, and several Alabama-based initiatives promoting smart growth, environmental education, the arts, conservation, ecotourism, water policy and sustainable hospitality.

 Born in Pennsylvania, Pete moved to Asheville, North Carolina with his family in 1970.
 He later received his Bachelor's degree in biology from Furman University in South Carolina and his Master's degree in zoology from the University of Georgia.